sqcndev/SquishyCoin/README.md

 ![](./doc/images/Squishy-logo.png)

-Squishy-Qt (SquishyOcean) is a Qt native wallet for SQCN ([Squishy](https://squishycoin.us/)).
+Squishy-Qt (SquishyOcean) is a Qt native wallet for SQCN.
 It's available for three OS platforms - Windows, Linux, MacOS.

 Use the following scripts to build: